kdgregory/log4j-aws-appenders/docs/tomcat.md

 </web-app>
 ```

-Be aware that you will still see the error even if you shut down Log4J using a context
+For Logback, it's even easier: use or subclass [LogbackServletContextListener](https://logback.qos.ch/apidocs/ch/qos/logback/classic/servlet/LogbackServletContextListener.html).

-listener.
-As long as you're using version 2.0.1 or later of the appender libraries this
+Be aware that you will still see the error even if you explicitly shut down the logging
-is a non-issue: the background thread remains running for a short time after being shut
+framework using a context listener, because the background thread remains running for a
-down to ensure that it sends any queued messages.
-If you use `jstack` to look at the
+short time to send any queued messages.
+If you wait a few seconds after undeploying and
-running threads, you will see the log-writer thread disappear after a few seconds.
+run `jstack`, you will see that the thread's no longer running.

 > Note: version 2.0.0 and earlier had a bug in which the log-writer would wait for an
   excessively long time before shutting down.
 If using one of these versions in a